-The purpose of this study is to discuss the different conceptual notions related to "programmatic approaches".
-As noted by stakeholders during the development of the Approach Paper for the Evaluation of Programmatic Approaches in the GEF, the GEF's conceptual framework for programs appears unique.
-In particular, it was noted that the usual OECD definition of "program" may not be applicable to the GEF's work, suggesting it would be appropriate to compare the differences in conceptual frameworks and practices.
+The purpose of this study is to discuss the different conceptual notions related to "programmatic approaches."
+As noted by stakeholders during the development of the approach paper for the "Evaluation of Programmatic Approaches in the GEF," the conceptual framework for programs in the Global Environment Facility (GEF) appears unique.
+In particular, it was noted that the usual Organization for Economic Co-operation and Development (OECD) definition of "program" may not be applicable to the work of GEF, suggesting it would be appropriate to compare the differences between conceptual frameworks and practices.

-An initial survey of the different approaches to programs was undertaken during the internal Review of Programmatic Approaches conducted by the GEF Secretariat in 2012.1 Therefore, the purpose of this study is to delve deeper into the different ways in which programs are conceived, designed, and implemented in the GEF as well as in the broader development context, in order to draw lessons that may be applicable to the GEF in future years.
-This will help understand how different aspects and modalities of programs being implemented in the broader development context may help achieve higher impact within the GEF's scope of work.
+An initial survey of the different approaches to programs was undertaken during the internal Review of Programmatic Approaches conducted by the GEF Secretariat in 2012 (GEF Secretariat 2012).
+Therefore, the purpose of this study is to delve deeper into the different ways in which programs are conceived, designed, and implemented in the GEF as well as in the broader development context, in order to draw lessons that may be applicable to the GEF in future years.
+This will help understand how different aspects and modalities of programs being implemented in the broader development context may help achieve a higher impact within the scope of work of GEF.